JavierSegoviaCordoba/semver-gradle-plugin/.docs/docs/examples/MULTI_PROJECT.md

 semver for library-ten: 1.0.0.2+76f0424
 ```

-## 7. Create, add to git and commit a new file in `library-one-a`, then run `./gradlew semverCreateTag "-Psemver.stage=alpha" "-Psemver.tagPrefix=a"`
+## 7. Create, add to git and commit a new file in `library-one-a`, then run `./gradlew createSemverTag "-Psemver.stage=alpha" "-Psemver.tagPrefix=a"`

 - Promote the current state to be a new alpha version for the projects with tag prefix `a`.